C-Loftus/C-Loftus.github.io/content/writings/sight-free-hci.md

 tags: ["software", "accessibility", "programming"]
 ---

-Recently I've been developing `sight-free-talon`, a program intended to allow non-visual voice interaction.
+Recently I've been developing `sight-free-talon`, a program for non-visual voice interaction.
 To my knowledge, my repo is the only actively maintained, and cross platform solution in the world for this task.
 All code for this project can be found on the [sight-free-talon github repo](https://github.com/C-Loftus/sight-free-talon)

-Using low vision tools like screen readers alongside voice input is deceptively hard for those who have never used both.
+Using low vision tools like screen readers alongside voice commands or dictation is deceptively hard:

 - Sophisticated voice input tools like [rango](https://github.com/david-tejada/rango) or [cursorless](https://github.com/cursorless-dev/cursorless) are fantastic for the sighted, but they are very dependent on visual markers.
 - Screen readers like NVDA are dependent on keyboard input to move focus.